What measures has Gautrain implemented to help contain and avoid the spread of Covid-19?

 We suggest washing or sanitising your hands before you enter the Gautrain system, and again when you exit.

-How else is Gautrain ensuring sanitary conditions?
+How else is Gautrain ensuring safe conditions?

 What measures is Gautrain taking to safeguard its staff?